 Growing out of the preliminary research findings of the two SongData projects, RadioData projects have centred on exploring issues of equity, diversity and inclusion on the weekly and yearend reports generated by country format radio.
 This work was born out of conversations with the advocacy group Woman of Music Action Network, and led to the publication of three reports on the declining representation of female artists on the format with the group.
 In these reports, we documented a 66% decline in the number of songs by women within the Top 150 songs on the yearend reports between 2000 and 2018, coupled with a drastic decline in spins for those songs – to a low of 8.9% of spins for their songs by 2018.
 This report was followed up with a study of the time of day of airplay, which addressed the distribution of spins for songs by women across the five dayparts.
 These projects led to a partnership with CMT’s EqualPlay Campaign, an initiative that advocates for inclusive programming on country radio.
-Released in February 2020, the EqualPlay report focused on radio programming in 2019, and demonstrated the cyclic relationship between radio programming, chart activity, streaming algorithms and nominations for CMA awards within the industry.
+Released in February 2020, the EqualPlay report advanced an intersectional framework to focus on radio programming in 2019, and demonstrated the cyclic relationship between radio programming, chart activity, streaming algorithms and nominations for CMA awards within the industry.

 Projects currently under development include studies of Top 40, R&B, Rock and Adult Contemporary formats, as well as individual station playlists.
 Of particular interest are issues related to inclusion and diversity on Canadian radio formats, and how stations comply with Canadian Content regulations.

 RadioData projects have been made possible by the SSHRC Insight Development Grant (2018-2020) and a professional development grant from the Faculty of Arts at the University of Ottawa (2020).
-This work would not have been possible without the support of WOMAN Nashville, who were consultants on the three of the first reports evaluating radio airplay.
-It has also been supported by CMT’s EqualPlay campaign.
+This work has benefitted from the knowledge and support of Woman of Music Action Network, who were consultants on the three of the first reports evaluating radio airplay.